argilla-io/argilla/docs/_source/getting_started/installation/deployments/huggingface-spaces.md

 1. **Name:** `OAUTH2_HUGGINGFACE_CLIENT_ID` - **Value:** [Your Client ID]
 2. **Name:** `OAUTH2_HUGGINGFACE_CLIENT_SECRET` - **Value:** [Your App Secret]

-Finally, you need to change `.oauth.yaml` located in the files page of your Space.
-Then go back to the *Settings* to do a *Factory rebuild*.
+Finally, you need to change the `.oauth.yaml` file located in the Files page of your Space (see below how this file looks like).
+Once you have merged the change, go back to the *Settings* to do a *Factory rebuild*.
 Once the Space is restarted, you and your collaborators can sign and log in to your Space using their Hugging Face accounts.

 ```yaml
 # This attribute will enable or disable the Hugging Face authentication